tusharmakkar08/GA-Weather-Love/README.md

 * trialGAcode.py :

-This is the trial code with extreemely simple Fitness Function .
+This is the trial code with extremely simple Fitness Function .
 Here we have assumed that we like sunny days and hate both rainy and windy days .

 SAMPLE OUTPUT FOR TRIAL CODE:
 -----------------------------